atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 \
 9
 I , 145
-When Lcwifon had enjoyed the happiness which he had communicated a few moments, he begged that a coach might be called, to carry them from that dreadful place. — “The fees are all “paid, my dear friends, " continued he : “you have nothing' to do, therefore, but to go home."
+When Lcwifon had enjoyed the happiness which he had communicated a few moments, he begged that a coach might be called, to carry them from that dreadful place. — The fees are all paid, my dear friends, " continued he : you have nothing' to do, therefore, but to go home."
 The elder Mr. Selby, clasping him in
 I •
 his arms, told him that he was his belt friend..
 0
-Charles added — “I shall never, northeast ‘‘ ver be able to repay you."
+Charles added — I shall never, northeast ‘‘ ver be able to repay you."
 I
 • • •
 When the coach came, they stepped into it very cheerfully; that is, the Mr.